John-Paul Davies shares his journey to becoming a UKCP accredited psychotherapist.

 Over the course of the year, I did a screenwriting course, some voluntary work and completed a foundation course in counselling and psychotherapy.
 As soon as I had begun my therapy training, I realised that being a therapist was much closer to who I was and wanted to be.
 It felt less like a “job” and more like a way of being.
 It also fits more with the relationships I want in my life.
 I never went back to law after my career break.
 I’m genuinely grateful for the life I lead now as a psychotherapist.

 A number of people have reached out to John-Paul, asking for advice on changing careers.
-In his YouTube video he answers some common questions from individuals seeking to pursue psychotherapy as a career.
-Watch it here.
+In his YouTube video he answers some common questions from individuals seeking to pursue psychotherapy as a career, watch it here.
+He also talks about why he thinks a career in psychotherapy and counselling can be so fulfilling, watch that video here.

 A training course that is accredited by a professional body ensures that you receive high-quality knowledge, skill, and practical experience.
 If you are interested in training to become a therapist, then you can find out more about UKCP accredited training programmes: